github-community-gitam/EPOCH4.0-CProject/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to GameOfAlgo!
-This project will appreciate any type of contribution whether it is bug fixes or improving efficiency.
-Every contribution big or small is appreciated!
+Thank you for your interest in contributing to C Mini Projects!
+Any type of contribution — bug fixes, optimizations, or improvements — is truly appreciated.
+Every contribution, big or small, helps enhance this project!

 Please read the guidelines below to ensure smooth and meaningful contributions.